-- Features that if were missing would have a negative impact on the customer.
+- Features that, if they were missing, would have a negative impact on the customer.

 - The selection begins with cases that cover the main functionalities.

-- Cases with average complexity of business, ie, it’s not too expensive to automate.
+- Cases with average complexity of business; for example, not being too expensive to automate.

 From the basis of this article, I will go a little deeper in the next one and explain more concrete situations.

-Content generated on the basis of the comments written by the members of the group TESTING& QA in Linkedin.
+Content generated on the basis of the comments written by the members of the group TESTING & QA on LinkedIn.